 The S Pass is for mid-skilled foreign employees (e.g. technicians) who meet these criteria:

 - Fixed monthly salary of at least $2,300.
 The salary should reflect work experience.
 Older, more experienced applicants need higher salaries to qualify.
+The minimum fixed monthly salary requirement is set to be increased to $2,400 a month with effect from 01-January-2020.

 - A degree or diploma.
 MOM may consider technical certificates, such as courses for qualified technicians or specialists.
 The certification should include at least 1 year of full-time study.